-The MMS delivers a suite of health related graduate programs including the Doctor of Medicine (MD), the first professional entry Masters level medical program in Australia.
-The
+MMS delivers a suite of health-related graduate programs including the Doctor of Medicine (MD), the School's flagship program.
+It was the first Masters level entry-topractice medicine qualification developed in Australia, setting a new benchmark in medical education.